Previous Day #3

 Then the inevitable happens.
 They squak.
 This is their danger call that an intruder

 is approaching.
-The geese wildly flap their large wings and fly across the river to safety.
+The geese flap their wings and fly across the river to safety.

 River Rafting Access Point